-All VCU faculty and staff will be required to report COVID-19 vaccination or, if applicable, submit requests for medical or religious exemptions by Sept.
-15. Vaccine reporting confirmation is available on the status page in the MyVCU portal.
-Click the arrow by your eID in the upper right and select VCU Profile.
+All VCU faculty and staff are required to report COVID-19 vaccination or, if applicable, submit requests for medical or religious exemptions.
+Employees should work with their HR Professional for more information.
+Vaccine reporting confirmation is available on the status page in the MyVCU portal.
+Click the arrow by your eID on the left side of the page and select VCU Profile.
 Your vaccine status will be noted here.
 If you continue to receive email reminders to complete your daily health check, check the status of your vaccination record in your myVCU portal.
 Your status code will indicate if your vaccination record is incomplete.

 What happens when you call 804-MYCOVID

 During the call